LionCityGaming/poster-search/README.md

 - Users who contributed to feature requests and testing
 - Inspiration from similar image organization tools
 - DAPS community for feedback and testing on the enhanced interactive interface

+keep all links, but rewrite this to include all the latest changes. only show latest changes in changelog